mastergray/type-spec/src/TypeSpec/README.md

-Sure, here is the updated documentation for the `TypeSpec` class based on the provided code:

 ## TypeSpec Class Documentation
 The `TypeSpec` class implements a rudimentary type system by representing instances of a "type" as object literals with constrained properties.
 This class allows for defining properties with specific constraints and validation rules, ensuring that instances adhere to these specifications.
 It supports dynamic inheritance from parent types, enabling subtypes to override and extend parent properties.